 - Click Create Account or log in to an existing one.

 - Enter your website’s hostname and click Next.

 - Copy the JS Snippet and add it to any of your website’s HTML pages before the ending body tag.

 - Wait for the redirect to the Web Analytics page or click View Analytics.
 It may take a few minutes for Web Analytics data to appear.

 Once enabled, find and copy the JS Snippet on the left menu of the Web Analytics page anytime.

-Why should you use Cloudflare Web Analytics to measure Core Web Vitals?
+Why use Cloudflare Web Analytics to measure Core Web Vitals

-Cloudflare Web Analytics lets you view your website’s page views, visits, page load time, and Core Web Vitals by switching between views on the graph.
-You can also filter data by various dimensions, all this is offered for free on a top-notch UI/UX.
+Cloudflare Web Analytics also lets you view your website’s page views, visits, and page load time.
+You can also filter data by various dimensions.